 See Also: The Ultimate Camera Drone Buying Guide

-How Does a Pilot Communicate With Their Drone?
+How Do Pilots Communicate With Their Drones?

 Pilots communicate with their drones using a remote control.
 Drones are also called UAVs (unmanned aerial vehicles) because the pilot controls the drone from the ground rather than from within the aircraft.